 Minor in Classical Studies

 The 18 s.h. minor begins with a cognate requirement for BA students to take ancient Greek or Latin as their foreign language.
 The minor itself consists of a survey of Greek or Roman Literature (CLAS 2220 or 2230), a course on Greek or Roman history (HIST 3405 or 3410), the Classics Senior Seminar (CLAS 4000), and 9 s.h.
 Classics electives (BS students who do not have a FL req. can count GRK or LATN 2003-2004 toward electives).
-A complete list of Classics foundation courses and electives is available in the catalog entry for the Minor in Classical Studies.
+A complete list of Classics foundation courses and electives is available in the catalog entry for the Minor.